garkey/xstate-lwc-app/chart-create-lwc-app/README.md

 - also runs mock server on localhost:8081
   - see mock/server/README.md

+## Proxy of CAMS Server for Local Development

+There is proxy server to run agains the CAMS server to make requeests.
+You must first retrieve a valid bearer token, and submit it to the command line.
+Ie, `npm run watch:proxy <bearer token>`.

 ## For Focused View Development

 To only show the root level elements for focused development view purposes, you can query the root level element display against 'none'.